ministryofjustice/staff-device-shared-services-infrastructure/README.md

 ## To create your own Pipeline

-For experimenting with AWS CodePipeline / CodeBuild, you can execute the Terraform in this repository.
+To have a Pipeline for your own project with AWS CodePipeline / CodeBuild, you can execute the Terraform in this repository.

+Re-use the module `./modules/ci-pipeline` in the `main.tf` file to setup your own Pipeline.

 An OAuth token is required to pull your source code from Github.